AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 - Enter the required padding they need in their cropped image.

 #### Known Limitations
-- It doesn't crop the salient object when there is an image with person in it.
+- The current model is trained to return a crop that respects the salient object within an image.
+There is a current known issue that when a person or portrait is contained within a salient object, the model will crop with the person as the focal area rather than the salient object that contains it.
+This is problematic in the case of an item where an image of a person is contained within a design (i.e. a t-shirt, collectible or art).
+Rather than crop to the intended item, the service will crop to the person within the item.
+We intend to correct this issue in future releases.

 [Here](../code-sample/#example-18--applying-product-crop) is a code example.